fbpx

 Instead, a front page full of striking images, video clips, and design elements will grab their attention.
 Find compact ways to highlight your work, even if your skillset or work history doesn’t lend itself to stunning visuals or polished gameplay demos:

 • Level designers use 3D models or screenshots of levels that show their understanding of space, lighting, flow, and level scripting, as well as bottom-up or top-down design.
+Here is a level design portfolio guide by Nathan Kellman, who has reviewed north of 1,000 portfolios.

 • Technical designers include screenshots or video clips of a feature in action to demonstrate their scripting indirectly, along with a description of how they built it.